rust-embedded/aarch64-cpu/README.md

 Low level access to processors using the AArch64 execution state.

-## Minimum Supported Rust Version

-Requires a recent nightly of Rust if the (default) `nightly` feature is enabled.
-Without this the register access module is not available.

 ## Usage

 Please note that for using this crate's [register definitions](src/registers) (as provided by